pankhurigadi/correlatedpy/README.md

 # Correlatedpy: a python library for distributed learning of correlated equilibrium in multiplayer strategic games.

-The library implements a distributed learning algorithm allowing players to converge towards a equilibrium point.
+The library implements a distributed learning algorithm allowing players to converge towards a correlated equilibrium point.

 **Correlatedpy** has a small set of Python dependencies.
 It is straightforward to install on all operating systems as it only requires the following python packages